jumpula/zfs-mount-home/README.md

 terminated.
 Once the file system has been mounted, data is accessible to anyone with sufficient permissions.

+Also note that if user's password is forgotten, user's home cannot be decrypted.

 ### Installation

 On a Debian system, do the following: